marcransome/MRBrew/README.md

 Now you have a [powerful text editor](http://www.vim.org) installed. :beer:

+`MRBrew` uses Automatic Reference Counting and has been tested with OS X versions 10.7—10.9.

 ## Project integration
 MRBrew can be integrated into an existing project using [CocoaPods](http://cocoapods.org).
 Simply add the necessary dependency to your `Podfile` as follows: